-- 1. Any strip search must have reasonable suspicion/justification based on the following: - a) Nature of charges/offence - b) Specific circumstances relating to the inmate or to the arrest - c) Inmate's appearance - d) Inmate's conduct - e) Prior arrest record - 2.
-Inmates that have not been sentenced, may be subject to a strip search prior to placement in a housing unit if they have the following charges: - a) Crimes, misdemeanor or felony, that involve weapons, controlled substance or violence including, but not limited to the following: Business and Professional Code § 4140; Health & Safety Code §§ 11350, 11357, 11364, 11550; Penal Code §§ 207, 211, 243(e), 245, 261, 273.5, 422, 653(k), 12020, 12025, 12031 (Not to include: Penal Code §§ 148, 242, 273(d), 288). - b) Persons charged with parole holds or parole violations, e.g. Penal Code § 3056, Welfare and Institutions Code §§ 1767.3 and 3151.
+- 2. Inmates that have not been sentenced, may be subject to a strip search prior to placement in a housing unit if they have the following charges: - a) Crimes, misdemeanor or felony, that involve weapons, controlled substance or violence including, but not limited to the following: Business and Professional Code § 4140; Health & Safety Code §§ 11350, 11357, 11364, 11550; Penal Code §§ 207, 211, 243(e), 245, 261, 273.5, 422, 653(k), 12020, 12025, 12031 (Not to include: Penal Code §§ 148, 242, 273(d), 288). - b) Persons charged with parole holds or parole violations, e.g. Penal Code § 3056, Welfare and Institutions Code §§ 1767.3 and 3151.
 This does not include USBP, ICE, or Federal holds unless the inmate meets criterion for reasonable suspicion. - 3.
 All other inmates that have not been sentenced, shall NOT be subjected to a strip search prior to placement in a housing unit, unless there is reasonable suspicion based on articulated facts to believe such person is concealing a weapon or contraband and the strip search may result in the discovery of weapons or contraband. - 4.
-Inmates may be subject to strip search before and after a contact visit where the inmate may have contact with another person and contraband could be introduced into the security areas of the jail.
-The search must have a Sergeant's, or higher rank, approval prior to searching, absent exigent circumstances.
-If exigent circumstances dictate such a search without supervisory review and written approval, such review and approval by the supervisor shall be accomplished as soon thereafter as possible and prior to the conclusion of that shift. - a) All strip searches must be conducted in a private area, with no cameras, and only the personnel necessary to safely accomplish the search. - b) All staff members conducting or present during a strip search must be the same gender as the inmate being searched, unless exigent circumstances exist (exigent circumstances must be articulated and documented in an incident report). - c) Group strip searches are not permitted and will not be conducted.
+Inmates may be subject to a strip search before and after a contact visit where the inmate may have contact with another person and contraband could be introduced into the security areas of the jail.
+The search must have a sergeant's, or higher rank, approval prior to searching, absent exigent circumstances.
+If exigent circumstances dictate such a search without supervisory review and written approval, such review and approval by the supervisor shall be accomplished as soon thereafter as possible and prior to the conclusion of that shift. - a) All strip searches must be conducted in a private area, with no cameras, and only the personnel necessary to safely accomplish the search. - b) All staff members conducting or present during a strip search must be the same gender as the inmate being searched, unless exigent circumstances exist (exigent circumstances must be articulated and documented in an incident report as required by 28 CFR 115.15 (c) 1). - c) Group strip searches are not permitted and will not be conducted.